 Enjoy a DCCAdent Evening with Auction for two OSU - MICHIGAN Game Tickets!

-Live Auction at the DCCAdent Evening will get to watch Script Ohio.
+Winners of the OSU/ Michigan Game Football Tickets at the Live Auction at the DCCAdent Evening will get to watch Script Ohio. |

 A DCCAdent Evening, a multi-course dinner paired with wines followed by music from the band “Exploit” from Celina will be topped off with a live auction of two tickets to The OSU/Michigan game.
 This Darke County Center for the Arts fundraiser is being planned for October 8 at the Greenville Golf Course.
 Game tickets are courtesy of State Representative Jim Zehringer.